"King David Did Not Waste a Single Second of His Life"

-On Sunday of Parshat Chayei Sarah 5779, as part of the holy journeys and self-sacrifice for the Jewish people, the esteemed righteous Rabbi Eliezer Berland shlit"a came to console mourners.
-The Rav shlit"a poured words of comfort upon the heads of the family members until their spirits were restored to them, these are his words.
+On Sunday, Parshat Chayei Sarah 5779, as part of his holy journeys and self-sacrifice for the people of Israel, the Gaon and Tzaddik Rabbi Eliezer Berland shlit"a arrived to offer condolences at a house of mourning.
+The Rav shlit"a poured out words of comfort upon the heads of the family members until their souls were restored to them; these are his words.

-"The neshamah (soul) is here and it sees us.
-It sees how we come to comfort it and share in its sorrow, because on one hand it is already good for it, it is in a world that is entirely good, it has completed its tikkun in this world.
-But, on the other hand, we want it to be with us, and these are two opposite things, for the neshamah has completed the tikkun, it has already gone to its world."
+"The soul is here and it sees us.
+It sees how we come to comfort it and share in its sorrow, because on one hand, it is already good for it; it is in a world that is entirely good, it has finished its tikkun (rectification) in this world.
+But, on the other hand, we want it to be with us, and these are two opposite things; after all, the soul has finished its tikkun (rectification), it has already gone to its world."

-"King David lived 70 years, but it is said that it is like a thousand years, because in life David did not sleep, he was awake at night, he lived three times more than the whole world.
-Because, a person sleeps a third, eats a third, barely has an hour, two hours left, but David did not waste a single second.
+"King David lived for 70 years, but they say it is like a thousand years, because in his life, David did not sleep; he was awake at nights, he lived three times as much as everyone else.
+For, a person sleeps for a third, eats for a third, and barely an hour or two remains for him, but David did not waste a single second.
 The 70 years of David are like 210 and like a thousand.
-'For a thousand years in Your eyes are like yesterday when it passes' (Psalms 90:4).
-'For a day in Your courts is better than a thousand, I would choose to stand at the threshold of my God than dwell in the tents of wickedness' (Psalms 84:11), one day with You is better for me than a thousand with someone else, you had such a tzaddik father, such a tzaddik husband that one day of his was like a thousand years."
+'For a thousand years in Your sight are like yesterday when it passes' (Psalms 90:4).
+'For a day in Your courts is better than a thousand; I would rather stand at the threshold of the house of my God than dwell in the tents of the wicked' (ibid.
+84:11), one day with You is better for me than a thousand with someone else.
+You had such a tzaddik of a father, such a tzaddik of a husband, whose one day was like a thousand years."

-Gallery of photos from the consolation of mourners by the esteemed righteous Rabbi Eliezer Berland shlit"a.
+Photo gallery from the house of mourning of the Gaon and Tzaddik Rabbi Eliezer Berland shlit"a.

 Subscribe to Our Newsletter